-Any URL format Videos, Shorts, and live feeds Feed preview Multi-channel OPML export
+Channels and playlists Videos, Shorts, and live feeds Feed preview and validator OPML and JSON Feed export

 YouTube provides RSS feeds for every channel, but the feature is completely hidden.
 There is no RSS button anywhere on YouTube.
 To subscribe to a channel via RSS, you need to find the channel's internal ID and construct a special URL manually.
 This free generator by CollabPals does it automatically.
 Paste any channel URL or @handle, and get a ready-to-use RSS feed URL in seconds.
 No signup required.